greaselovely/pansh/README.md

 paloalto-schedule-reboot.sh
   Just finds whatever device you're looking for in the inventory and moves it over to the rebootlist.
 I needed a way to schedule reboots easily instead of manually editing the file.
 That's all this does, lazy man's script.

+paloalto-sn.sh
+  A much lesser used script, was used early on for random needs, but this just gets the SN, hostname and model of firewall.
+Useful, but only a little.